 The Grafton Public Library was established in 1866 with a $1000 gift from Hon.
 Joseph Leland for purchase of books for a town Library.
 The Library combined titles from the Lyceum and from the Farmer’s Club at the Grange.
 The original lending library opened January 28, 1867, and books began circulating April 24, 1867.
 The Library was housed in a room at Warren Block, now known as the Grafton Townhouse at One Grafton Common.

 Mr. James White was the first Librarian.
-The collection contained 5311 book, circulated to 482 people.
+The collection contained 5,311 books, circulated to 482 members.
 An average of 26 people visited each day.
 Only people age 21 or older were allowed to use the Library; children over age 14 could charge out books only if an adult signed to accept responsibility for the materials.

-The collection soon exceeded its allotted space, and the trustees requested an increase of the library in their annual report for several years.
+The collection soon exceeded its allotted space, and the Trustees requested an increase for the Library in their annual report for several years.
 The Library was relocated from the Clerk’s office to Lower Town Hall, where it remained for 43 years.
 Reference books were kept in the Selectman’s Room, there was a sunny reading room, and there was an adjacent meeting room.

 The books were classified according to the Dewey Decimal System in 1888, but there was no card catalog until 1904.